-PuttrLab tracks four key metrics that professional putting coaches use to evaluate stroke quality.
+PuttrLab tracks five metrics that professional putting coaches use to evaluate stroke quality.
+Two are available in the free version, and three more unlock with PuttrLab Pro — giving you a complete view of what's happening in your stroke.
 Understanding these numbers — and what "good" looks like — is the first step to becoming a more consistent putter.

 The angle of your putter face relative to your target line at the moment of impact.
 Measured in degrees.
 A perfectly square face is 0°.
 A positive value means the face is open (pointing right for a right-handed golfer); a negative value means it is closed (pointing left).